antfu/talks/2023-10-18/src/slides.md

 Other than frameworks and bundlers, we could have other integrations like Vitest, UnoCSS, Storybook, Histories and many many more.

 With the whole picture, we could found the Nuxt DevTools, is actually the composition of different features here.
+Nuxt is a Vue meta framework, so we could have all Vue features adding Nuxt specific features.

-With a bit limited scope, excluding Nuxt specific features, we will have Vue DevTools.
-Similarly, one day we might see a React DevTools sharing the majority of the features here, a Svelte DevTools, a Solid DevTools, a Qwik DevTools, or even Morden.js DevTools that aren't built on top of Vite.
+With a bit limited scope, excluding Nuxt features, we will have Vue DevTools.
+Similarly, one day we might see a React DevTools coming, sharing the majority of the common features here, and maybe a Svelte DevTools, a Solid DevTools, a Qwik DevTools, or even Morden.js DevTools that aren't built on top of Vite.

 In that regards, maybe you can pick what you need a compose your own DevTools?

-So, that's our vision, and indeed there are quite some challenges to make it happen, we will see how far we could go.
+So, that's our vision, each feature could share and collabrate across different frameworks and benefit to all frameworks.
+Indeed there are quite some challenges to make it happen, we will see how far we could go.
 Stay tuned!
 -->

 ---